Itchy skin and stomach upset could be allergic reactions to your dog’s diet.

-The best dog food for allergies is one that doesn’t contain the allergen.
-The problem is, how do you figure out what that ingredient is?
+Ultimately, the best dog food for allergies is one that doesn’t contain the allergen, so it’s crucial that you find out what that ingredient is.

 Although allergy testing is readily available, it is also unreliable and inconclusive.
 The only way to be sure of your dog’s suspected allergies is to use the elimination diet as a tool to identify these intolerable foods.

 You start by giving your dog limited ingredient foods (and nothing else!) to allow the reaction to subside.
-Limited ingredients are important, as this makes it easier to narrow down the potential allergens.
+While there is no exact regulation for what constitutes limited ingredient dog food, most have just one protein source to provide essential amino acids and occasionally one carbohydrate source.
 If the food contains a blend of proteins and ingredients, it will be nearly impossible to find out which one is causing the reaction.